Ozon3Org/Ozon3/CONTRIBUTING.md

 * `fix`: To show that a bug fix or patch has been made.
 * `feat`: To show that a new feature/enhancement has been added.
 * `BREAKING CHANGE`: For changes that introduce backward-incompatible updates.
-Backward-incompatibility happens when code that uses Ozone's **public** API needs to be modified to account for an update.
-(As opposed to code using Ozone's **private** or **internal-usage** API, which is not meant for public use)
+Backward-incompatibility happens when code that uses Ozone3's **public** API needs to be modified to account for an update.
+(As opposed to code using Ozone3's **private** or **internal-usage** API, which is not meant for public use)
 * `refactor`: If you've rearranged/refactored existing code by splitting it into separate files/methods/functions/classes, or by using a slightly different implementation detail, reasonably without changing functionality.
 * `test`: Any modification of tests.
 * `ci/cd`: Any changes related to continuous integration/deployment tasks, such as GitHub actions.
-* `chore`: For behind the scenes stuff that doesn't affect the Ozone's API.
+* `chore`: For behind the scenes stuff that doesn't affect the Ozone3's API.
 This could include things like version bumps, change in dependencies, etc.
 * `docs`: For entirely documentation related changes.
 README, CONTRIBUTING, CODE_OF_CONDUCT, and even docstrings in methods, all come under this.
 * `style`: For a commit that solely has to do with things like spaces instead of tabs, or " instead of ', etc. This can be used if you've formatted code with black/flake8 and wish to make a commit.